Sorry, you need to enable JavaScript to visit this website.

 • Rectification: you may ask us to correct your personal data if they are incorrect or incomplete;

-Restriction: you can ask Europ Assistance to restrict the way in which your personal data are processed for one of the following reasons:
+• Restriction: you can ask us to restrict the way your personal data is processed, where permitted by law;

 8.2 Automated decisions